 The question of whether to outsource or keep tasks in-house is something the vast majority of businesses face today.
 In most cases, businesses find there are many benefits that come from outsourcing certain jobs.
 However, it is all about knowing when it’s best to outsource and when it’s better to keep things in-house.
-This comes down to the three C’s, which are cost, capacity, and competency.
+This comes down to the three C’s, which are cost, competency, and capacity.
 By considering these three key factors, you should be able to determine whether to outsource a specific task or keep it in-house.

 This is undoubtedly one of the key factors that needs to be considered; however, it is something that is often miscalculated.
 This is because most business owners tend to simply look at the initial outlay when it comes to outsourcing, and assume that it is way too expensive.
 It is important to look at the costs over an extended period of time – for example, over the course of a year, as this will give you a true reflection.
 The initial expense may be higher when it comes to outsourcing, but when you keep things in-house you have on-going salaries and the related expenses to contend with on a monthly basis.
 Also, by outsourcing you only pay for what you actually need for services needed on a temporary basis only.
 For permanent tasks, the in-house approach could be much more cost efficient.